donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 #### 10.2.12	 Data/study type specific
 ##### 10.2.12.1	Photo-, video-, and audio data

 It is technically impossible to de-identify photo-, video-, and audio data without compromising their scientific value.
 At the same time, it is unrealistic to expect that most candidate-participants for these studies would agree with their data being shared without de-identification.
 For these reasons, the DSC for a published study that involves photo-, video-, or audio data must not contain the identifiable data of those participants that have indicated on their informed consent form that they did not agreed with sharing.
-However, the DSC that corresponds to this study must contain the data of all participants in this study.
+However, the DSC that corresponds to this study must contain the identifiable data of all participants that _did_ agree with sharing.
 In addition, if the published study also contained non-identifiable data (e.g., response times, electrophysiological data), then all those data must be shared (i.e., the non-identifiable data of all participants).

 ### 10.3	Recommended
 #### 10.3.1	Analysis scripts